BrainImageAnalysis/INRsRegExp/README.md

 In our work, we investigated various registration approaches based on implicit networks.

-- example_custom presents a simple pytorch code illustrating
+- example_custom presents a simple pytorch code illustrating how to perform the registration with a SIREN model.

 # About